OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 // make sure to mention that it can be referred to as I2C, IIC, Two-wire interface (TWI)

 // can totally rip off large chunks of the i2c article from the documentation
+//  * should isolate that text from the i2c article into  markdown files that can be included here

 ## Building the Circuit